 Irritable bowel syndrome (IBS) is a functional gut disease.
 It presents with abdominal pain (which can be sharp) associated with defecation and changes in bowel habits.

 It is non-typical for Irritable bowel syndrome to cause sharp upper stomach pain.
 However, it is a widespread disease affecting up to 30% of the population (ref).

 From our clinical experience, Some extreme varieties of IBS can present with sharp pain (which can affect the upper stomach area).

 However, IBS is not considered a primary cause of sharp upper stomach pain.
-We consider IBS only after the exclusion of all the possible conditions that can potentially lead to such a condition.
+We consider IBS only after excluding all the possible conditions that can lead to such a condition.

 Inflammatory bowel disease includes Ulcerative colitis (UC) and Crohn’s disease.
 They’re characterized by inflammation and ulcers involving part of or the whole gut tract.

-Ulcers and inflammation involving the transverse colon may present with sharp upper stomach pain.
+Ulcers and transverse colon inflammation may present with sharp upper stomach pain.

 Pericarditis is swelling and irritation of the pericardium (a think sac-like tissue surrounding your heart.
 It usually causes sharp chest pain and may be associated with sharp upper stomach pain.
 Learn more.